D-I-L/django-chicp/README.md

 Chicpea
 =======

-Chicpea is a Django app to run visualise HiC interactions.
+Chicpea is a Django app to visualise HiC interactions.

 Quick start
 -----------